semperos/techylinguist-site/content/posts/2012/03/13/clojure-language-primer.md

  * filter - Return all elements in a seq that return true for a given predicate
  * remove - Remove all elements in a seq that return true for a given predicate
  * map - Take a function and a collection, call that function on each element in the collection, replacing the value of the element with the return value of the function
+ * reduce - Take a function, an optional starting value and a collection, then apply the function to the first two things in the collection, then take that result and call the function with that result and the next item, etc., to the end of the collection, returning the final return value
  * some - Return true if any elements in the collection return true for the given predicate
  * every? - Return true if all elements in the collection return true for the given predicate
  * doall - Realize a lazy sequence